 Deductions will automatically end with your last paycheck.
 Contact Wisconsin Deferred Compensation for distribution options.

 At retirement you may convert the following coverages (if enrolled at the time of retirement to individual policies) to individual plans: UW Employees, Inc. Life Insurance, Individual and Family Life Insurance, Accidental Death and Dismemberment (AD&D).

 At retirement you may continue the following coverages (if enrolled at the time of retirement to individual policies) at premium rates comparable to what was paid as an active employee: Delta Dental, DeltaVision, Flexible Spending Account (FSA) program.

 Emeritus status is an honorary designation conferred upon retirees to recognize their contributions and accomplishments over their university careers.
-Requirements include completion of ten or more years of distinguished service at the University of Wisconsin–Madison and permanent employee status at the University of Wisconsin–Madison with eligibility to receive an annuity from the Wisconsin Retirement System.
+Requirements include completion of ten or more years of service at the University of Wisconsin–Madison with significant contributions to the institution and its mission as well as permanent employee status at the University of Wisconsin–Madison with eligibility to receive an annuity from the Wisconsin Retirement System.
 Emeritus status is available to Academic Staff, University Staff, and Faculty.

 Talk with your supervisor, department chair, or administrator to discuss your eligibility and department support for submitting a request.

 After retirement, there is no effect on your WRS annuity or benefits if you work for an employer not covered by the WRS.